fzipi/jis-talk/PITCHME.md

 Note:

-“Eliminate the use of known vulnerable components at the source.”
+"Eliminate the use of known vulnerable components at the source."
 “As previously stated, most risk in modern application assembly comes from the use of known vulnerable components, libraries and frameworks.
-Rather than wait until an application is assembled to scan and identify these known vulnerabilities, why not address this issue at its source by warning developers not to download and use these known vulnerable components,” Head and MacDonald wrote.
+Rather than wait until an application is assembled to scan and identify these known vulnerabilities, why not address this issue at its source by warning developers not to download and use these known vulnerable components," Head and MacDonald wrote.

 ---